Two men tried to sell $317 million in N95 masks to a foreign government. The masks didn’t exist, DOJ says.

 The foreign government allegedly wired money to purchase the masks, but the federal government stopped the transaction before it could be completed, denying Eleanya and Doolittle of the $275 million they expected to pocket, according to federal prosecutors.
 The remaining money would have gone to their “broker” and the foreign government’s own representatives, according to Reuters.

-A federal grand jury returned a three-count indictment for the men Nov.
+A federal grand jury returned a three-count indictment for the men on Nov.
 19 that included conspiracy and two counts of wire fraud.

 Doolittle was taken into custody the next day and made his first appearance before a judge Monday.
 An arraignment and detention hearing is schedule for Wednesday, according to federal prosecutors.